mzhou02/mzhou02.github.io/_notes/regularity-lemma.md

 <br>

 <h3>Proof</h3>
 At first sight, the Regularity Lemma looks like a forbiddingly difficult statement to prove: one has to somehow enforce uniform edge distributions across almost all pairs in a partition of arbitrary size.
 The key insight is the so-called **energy increment argument**.
 One defines a simple quantitative measure of how well a partition captures the structure of a graph—often called the *energy* of the partition—by averaging squared edge densities across the pairs.
 If a partition is not yet $$\varepsilon$$-regular, then one can refine it in such a way that this energy strictly increases by a definite amount.
-Since the energy is bounded above, this process cannot continue indefinitely, and so after finitely many steps one arrives at an $\varepsilon$-regular partition.
+Since the energy is bounded above, this process cannot continue indefinitely, and so after finitely many steps one arrives at an $$\varepsilon$$-regular partition.
 The elegance of this method lies in turning what seems an intractable global requirement into the repeated local act of improving a potential function.

 **Definition (Energy of a pair).**  Let $$U, W \subseteq V$$ with $$\vert V\vert  = n$$.
 The energy of the pair $$(U,W)$$ is defined by